mattheroit/acoustic_levitator_mk1/docs/en/index.md

 This project was created as part of a school course and serves as a demonstration of acoustic levitation using ultrasonic waves.

 It is the first functional prototype (mk1), aimed at verifying the principle of levitating light objects (e.g., polystyrene beads) using a standing acoustic field.
-If i feel like it, I'll build a mk2.

 ## What the project includes